 But the House Ethics Committee could not agree on the serious charge of tax evasion and left that question for the IRS to determine.
 In 1999, a year after his resignation from Congress, the IRS cleared Gingrich.

-I would speculate that the faked letter that George W. Bush had to face concerning his National Guard duty would have slipped by unnoticed in 1998.
+I would speculate that the faked letter that George W. Bush had to face concerning his National Guard duty would have slipped by unexposed as a fraud in 1998.

 And some of what I recalled that led me to write off Gingrich were absolutely false.
 One very troubling story widely reported at the time was that Gingrich served his former wife with divorce papers as she lay on her hospital death bed.